 Not all places are created equal.
 There are a mere handful of spectacular natural wonders and awe-inspiring man-made structures scattered across the planet that truly stand out above the rest.
 These iconic artefacts and remarkable feats of human ingenuity stretch our imaginations in the best possible way.

 Through the stories in Part I of this theme, we are sending you on a vicarious and colourful journey to experience 10 goliaths of human creation—via the diverse perspectives of our founding storytellers.
-Explore the interactive map below for a selection of the stories, and scroll down to discover them all.

 At the end of this post you’ll find all the exciting details for our next Storytelling Theme—‘Urban Explorations’.
 Contribute your story on Maptia by November 25th for the chance to be featured here on our blog.